• Skip to primary navigation

 But how?

 Black Tea comes from the extraordinary Camellia sinensis plant and is used generously in these eastern countries.
-South Asian and Middle Eastern countries have been drinking tea for thousands of years.
-It is widespread for them to add spices to black tea for its healing properties.
+Green tea is rarely used.
+It is common for them to add spices to black tea for its healing properties.
+See the healthy apple spice tea benefits at the end of this post.

 Related: